kaseygwood/DataViz_Final_Project/updates.md

 In between the last two classes I began adding the last of the tabs, however after adding some I decided to keep two of the types of series out because they only had data from one year.
 I then continued to work on creating a map for my app.
 I figured out how to combine the data sets, but they still won't combine because it says they are too large to combine, so I am still working through this.
 I may opt out of adding a map or possibly make smaller data sets, so it will be easier to combine.

+## April 4 End of Class

+During this class I was mainly working through issues with the data visualizations I would like to make.
+I am working through changing NA values so that I can make a graphic that shows the time_behind.
+I am also working through combining the map data sets still (but it still doesn't work even with a smaller data set).
+I edited the tabs so they are now all set and just need to add more visualizations to each tab.
+This means the base of my project is done and now it's just adding good visualizations to the app.